Requirements & Supported Environments

 Virtual Appliance supports a wide range of identity providers for authentication and authorization within the product.
 Here are the supported provider options and their respective configuration pages for your reference.

-Active Directory (No Lightweight Directory Access Protocol (LDAP) Domain connection) provides basic authentication to the Self-service Portal for Active Directory users on domain-joined devices with the Virtual Appliance Client installed.
+Active Directory (No Lightweight Directory Access Protocol (LDAP) Domain connection) provides basic authentication to the Self-service Portal for Active Directory users on domain-joined devices with the Agent installed.

 To use Active Directory or Oracle for identity management within your organization, an LDAP Domain connection is required to enable certain functionality, such as authenticating to the Admin Console or Mobile app and secure release printing.
 Environments using LDAP for Control Panel Application (CPA) authentication also require an Identity Sync configuration.